Shipping Containers

 1. Quantity and Size of Shipment

-The market classification includes cryo boxes, vials, cryotubes, and cryogenic supply tanks.
-As such, every product requires a different design depending on its quantity, size, and characteristics.
+The global cryogenic container market is segmented on region, end-user and product.
+The market classification includes cryo boxes, vials, cryotubes and cryogenic supply tanks.
+As such, every product requires a different design depending on its quantity, size and characteristics.

 Large shipping cryogenic containers can hold 20,000 liters to 22,500 liters (for the 20-foot version) and approximately 46,000 liters for the 40-foot tank.
 Dewar flasks are portable and suitable for shipping smaller quantities.